hivesolutions/viriatum/README.md

     atm.sh

-For cross compilation (eg: arm-linux) use the following command:
+For cross compilation (eg: arm-rasp-linux) use the following command:

     atm.sh --cross=arm-rasp-linux-gnueabi